Dishak0411/Object-Detection/README.md

 # **Object-Detection**
 ## Overview
-This project demonstrates how to use YOLO models to detect persons and caps in live video streams using a webcam.
-It employs a custom-trained YOLOv8 model for cap detection and a pre-trained YOLOv8 model for person detection.
+This project demonstrates how to use a custom-trained YOLOv8 model for multi-class object detection in live video streams from a webcam.
+The system is designed to detect and annotate persons and caps in real-time.

 ## **Features**
-* **Person Detection**: Uses a pre-trained YOLOv8 model to detect persons in video frames.
-* **Cap Detection**: Utilizes a custom-trained YOLOv8 model to identify caps.
+* **Multi-Class Detection**: Utilizes a custom-trained YOLOv8 model to detect multiple classes, specifically persons and caps.
 * **Real-Time Processing**: Processes live video from a webcam and annotates frames with detected objects.
 * **Visualization**: Displays annotated frames with bounding boxes and labels for persons and caps.